This post may contain affiliate links. Please see my full disclosure policy for details.

 Step 2: Select a blog platform

-I’ve found that WordPress is best for a blog because it offers the most flexibility to monetize your blog with ease and load times are fast (very important).
+Choosing a blogging platform doesn’t need to be overwhelming.
+I’ve found that WordPress.org is best for a blog because it offers the most flexibility with free themes (templates) and plugins (features).

-Step 3: Decide on a host
+Step 3: Buy a hosting Package

 Make sure to keep this page open in a separate tab so you can continue following the instructions below!

-Step 4: Secure your favorite domain name (URL)
+Step 4: Choose a domain name (URL)

 Step 5: Start Blogging!